-- Make decisions on an objective and evidence-based basis. - Recognise and respect the legitimate interests of relevant stakeholders including customers, employees, investors and suppliers. - Promote equality of opportunity in all business activities. - Encourage the fair treatment of suppliers. - Promote diversity of thought, by being open to differing ideas and views. - Engender an inclusive culture where all employees can bring their best selves to work. - Share credit with those contributing to successful outcomes, and provide constructive feedback where performance does not meet expected standards. - Advocate for reward and recognition structures that are fair, encourage ethical behaviour and support a longer-term perspective.
+- Make decisions as objectively as possible and be alert to the risk of bias or groupthink. - Recognise and respect the legitimate interests of relevant stakeholders including customers, employees, investors and suppliers. - Promote equality of opportunity in all business activities. - Encourage the fair treatment of suppliers and customers. - Champion diversity of thought, by being open to differing ideas and views. - Engender an inclusive culture where all employees can bring their best selves to work, and in which concerns they raise will be investigated without fear of adverse consequences. - Share credit with those contributing to successful outcomes, and provide constructive feedback where performance does not meet expected standards. - Advocate for reward and recognition structures that are fair, encourage ethical behaviour and support a longer-term perspective.

 Outcomes: By demonstrating fairness, you will build and maintain confidence in your decision-making and foster a sense of loyalty amongst colleagues and stakeholders.
-Ensuring that your decisions are made impartially and based on merit helps you create an environment where everyone has equal opportunity.
-Fairness leads to an inclusive environment where everyone feels valued and respected, with positive consequences for sustainable business success.
+Fairness leads to an inclusive and motivated environment where everyone feels valued and respected, with positive consequences for sustainable business success.

-Principle 6 | Responsible business
+Principle 6 | Responsible Business

-Integrating ethical and sustainable practices into business decision-making, taking into account societal and environmental impacts
+Integrating ethical and sustainable practices into business decision-making, taking into account societal and environmental impacts.

-Responsible Business entails acknowledging that the scope of your responsibilities extends beyond your organisation and can have a broader impact on society and planet.
+Responsible Business entails combining an entrepreneurial mindset with a recognition that the scope of your responsibilities extends beyond your organisation and can have a broader impact on society and planet.
 This involves ensuring environmentally safe, ethical and equitable working conditions and products.

-Responsible Business requires you to align strategic objectives with creating favourable outcomes for stakeholders over the longer term.
-This includes focusing on sustainable growth and striking a balance between financial performance and societal impact.
+Responsible Business requires you to align strategic objectives with creating favourable outcomes for stakeholders over the longer term, striking a balance between financial performance and societal impact.

-- Consider the consequences of my decisions for society, local communities and the environment. - Avoid prioritising the short-term financial interests of shareholders above the longer-term interests of the organisation as a whole. - Promote high business standards across the supply chain, particularly with regard to employment conditions and environmental impact. - · Reject corrupt business practices. - Advocate for an organisational culture which values diversity and inclusion.
+- Consider the consequences of my decisions for society, communities and the environment. - Manage risk in a responsible manner and avoid prioritising the short-term financial interests of shareholders over the longer-term resilience and strategic objectives of the organisation as a whole. - Promote high business standards across the supply chain, particularly with regard to employment conditions and environmental impact. - Ensure that artificial intelligence and other technological innovations are utilised by the organisation in an informed and responsible manner. - Reject corrupt business practices. - Advocate for an organisational culture which values diversity and inclusion.